gabriel/swiftui-routes/README.md

 ## Multiple packages

 Share a single `Routes` instance across packages without creating cyclical dependencies by letting each package contribute its own registrations.
-The app (or shell target) owns the `Routes` instance and passes it to package-level helpers.
+The app owns the `Routes` instance and passes it to package-level helpers that fill in the routes it knows about.

 ```swift
 import PackageA